-We pride ourselves on being a truly international school that gives our students the opportunity to experience the many incredible societies, cultures, and languages the world has to offer.
+We pride ourselves on giving our Westminster students the opportunity to experience the many incredible societies, cultures, and languages the world has to offer.

 One of the valuable ways we do this is by facilitating learning experiences in a range of international locations, which either underpin or complement curricular goals.